Sanglorian/orcus/Orcus Advanced Options - current.md

 Obscure tomes and spellbooks filled with mystical ramblings, descriptions of magic theory, ordinary arcane spells, and utterly useless or incomprehensible magical writing often hide the instructions for performing incantations.
 In those dusty volumes, diligent readers can find incantations with real power—magical recipes that provide step-by-step instructions for achieving a powerful effect.

 Incantations can be recorded in a spellbook, even if the user does not normally use a spellbook.
 A spellbook fits one level of incantation per page (so a level 9 incantation takes up 9 pages).
-Copying an incantation from one book to another costs the same amount as buying the incantation, and takes eight to 24 hours (for adventurer-tier, prestige-tier and epic-tier incantations respectively).
+Copying an incantation from one book to another costs the same amount as buying the incantation, and takes eight, 16 or 24 hours (for adventurer-tier, prestige-tier and epic-tier incantations respectively).

-### Incantation Scrolls

-For the same cost as acquiring an incantation, a character can purchase a scroll that contains an abbreviated version of the incantation.
-It can be cast in half the time, and does not require the Incantation Caster feat to cast.
-You still need to pay any of the costs involved, including the components, and make the check.
-Secondary casters can still participate.

 ### Variant: Failed Incantations